jorkey/service-lifecycle-platform/readme.md

 ### Update of distribution server

-The distribution server is a update-services service, which means that it is built and updated by general rules.
+The distribution server is a _SLP_ service, which means that it is built and updated by general rules.
 The server periodically checks its current version against the client version in the database, and if they differ, restarts.
 Scripts after the completion of the distribution server install and run new version.